jeffybrailin/exno1/README.md

 # Result
 Thus, we have read the given data and performed data cleaning and saved the cleaned data to a file successfully.

+# Inference
+For checking the missing values  isnull() is used and quantified them using isnull().sum(axis=1) to understand their distribution across rows.
+To handle missing values, I tried a few approaches like, I used dropna() to simply remove the rows that had nulls.
+Then, I used fillna("O") to replace empty spots with a constant placeholder.
+I also tried forward fill (ffill) and backward fill (bfill), which copy values from the row above or below to fill gaps.
+Finally, for important numeric columns like Credit_History, I replaced missing values with the column’s average so the data stays consistent without distorting the numbers.For outliers, first visualized them with a boxplot (sns.boxplot) and then calculated the IQR using Q1, Q3, and the formula low = Q1 – 1.5* IQR, high = Q3 + 1.5*IQR, filtering values outside this range as potential outliers.
+These steps together ensured the dataset became clean, consistent, and free of problematic entries both missing and outlier values, making it more reliable for downstream analytics or machine learning models